Cloud computing has many options to offer to small, medium and big businesses.

 A few years ago experts predicted that cloud computing will completely replace in-home storage systems by 2020.
 Today statistics confirm that almost 97% of large enterprises, but also medium and small businesses have already embraced the advantages that cloud computing offers to a customer.
 Now, after the executives adopted the technology, they are exploring the ways to use it, in order to strategize their business goals.
 But cloud computing has many options to offer different users.

-Cloud computing provides users with an access to data everywhere if there is only an internet connection.
+Cloud computing provides users with access to data everywhere if there is only an internet connection.
 In the today’s ever-changing business climate, it is critical that business owners and employees get the much needed information right when they need it, whether they’re on their computers, tablets or mobile phones – or in the office, out in the field, or on the road.
 This is exactly the convenience that cloud computing offers.

 Cloud computing, as a term, covers different types of cloud services: storage, backup, software as a service (SaaS) and cloud hosting.
 Each company uses the type of service it needs.
 However, there is also another classification.
 Business owners use three types of cloud services to store their data and provide services: public, private or hybrid.